21 Day Writing Meditation

-Through daily sitting, writing, and listening, you'll learn how to deepen your attention and create a space for your writing.
-Writing meditation can be a powerful way to bring the active mind in closer alignment with the mind of meditation.
-This course will help you develop tools and insights for overcoming habitual mind states, self-sabotaging thoughts and behaviors.
-After about only one week you will feel yourself opening up to others and to your creativity and imagination.
+Writing meditation is a powerful way to bring the active mind in closer alignment with the mind of meditation.
+This course will help you develop tools and insights to overcome habitual mind states, self-sabotaging thoughts, and behaviors.
+After about only one week you'll feel yourself opening up to others and to your creativity and imagination.

 Through clinical research, James Pennebaker, author of Opening Up: The Healing Power of Expressing Emotions, discovered that writing makes people happier, healthier and less anxious.